Fatmanzbx/ImageLearn/README.txt

 Use Operate Linear Model.ipynb to run.

-CNN model:Convolution Neural Network

-Use CNNrun.py to run
+BP model: BP Network

+Use BPrun.py to run, to optimize the parameter of hidden layer with Adjust function

+(It runs really fast so I did not set a save function(5 iterations,1 min to reach 95%))

-Adaboost model: Use Linear models as sub classifiers.
+Adaboost model: Use BP as sub classifiers.

 Use Operate Ada Boost.ipynb to run

+Meanwile I wrote a CNN model, but it performs really badly and I hav not found the reason.